 Provincetown, located at the tip of Cape Cod, has always been a bit scruffy (in a good way).
-Now, NYC-based hotel veterans Kevin O'Shea and David Bowd up the ante in Provincetown with Salt House Inn, a Hamptons-worthy bed and breakfast located in a 19th century shingled cottage.
+Now, NYC-based hotel veterans Kevin O'Shea and David Bowd up the ante in Provincetown with Salt House Inn, a Hampton's-worthy bed and breakfast located in a shingled cottage.

 Photographs via Salt House Inn, except where noted.

-Above: Salt House Inn is housed in a New England traditional cedar-shingled building from the 19th century.
+Above: Salt House Inn is housed in a traditional New England cedar-shingled building that dates to the 19th century.

-Above: The suites feature exposed wooden beams and clawfoot tubs.
+Above: The suites feature cathedral ceilings with exposed wooden beams and claw-foot tubs.

-Above: The room interiors are minimalist, with bright white walls and shiplap paneling.
-The hotel has a feel of Cape Cod beach cottage gone modern.
+Above: With its bright white interiors, the hotel has a feel of Cape Cod beach cottage gone modern.

 Above: A vintage lamp illuminates a corner.

-Above: Whimsical curiosities are hung on the bedroom walls, all purchased and found from New England antique stores.
+Above: Whimsical curiosities are hung on the bedroom walls, all found at New England antiques shops.

 Above: A seating area in one of the bedrooms with a display of red oil lanterns.

 Above: The bathrooms are tiled in white with gray grout, and the walls are half painted in gray and white.
+If you like the painted wainscot look, see our roundup of Half-Painted Walls in Bold Colors.
 Photo by Map & Menu.

-Above: Breakfast is prepared by co-owner O'Shea and served communal style.
+Above: Breakfast is prepared by co-owner O'Shea and served at a communal table.

-Above: The daily breakfast menu is written on a black chalkboard.
+Above: The daily menu and weather forecast are written on a black chalkboard.